dhyan1999/Helmet-Detection--Computer-Vision-/README.md

     cars = car_cascade.detectMultiScale(gray, 1.59, 1)
 ```

-To draw a rectangle in each cars
+To draw a rectangle in each bikes

 ```py
 for (x, y, w, h) in cars: